cuhsat/fx/README.md

 fumbled-XOR
 ===========
-A strictly experimental cipher in ANSI C.
+A strictly experimental stream cipher in ANSI C.

 Usage
 -----